 As New Jersey employers ring in the new year, they should be mindful of the New Jersey Department of Labor’s notice distribution requirements.
-The DOL publishes several important notices which, in addition to posting in the workplace, must be individually distributed to employees as follows:
+The DOL publishes several important notices which, in addition to posting, must be individually distributed to employees as follows:

 - Employers must provide a written copy of the notice to each employee who is hired after January 6, 2014 at the time of his or her hire.